Skill Demand Index

 Which roles need Marketing Analytics Experience most:

-Marketing positions drive 40% of demand.
-Data Analysis and Software Engineering also frequently list Marketing Analytics Experience as a requirement.
+Data Analysis positions drive 67% of demand.
+Marketing also frequently list Marketing Analytics Experience as a requirement.
+Skills commonly paired with Marketing Analytics Experience include SQL and Power BI / BI Tools.

 Depth Level Distribution